 September, 2017-May, 2021

-Dynamic offered a 'Solution Presentation' to the board based on the ongoing original feasibility study at the time and provided an evaluation that recognized opportunities in Brown County for both biogas generation, utilization as well nutrient concentration, and water treatment.
+Dynamic Renewables offered Brown County a 'Solution Presentation' based on the ongoing original feasibility study and provided an evaluation that recognized the county's opportunity for biogas generation, utilization, nutrient concentration, and water treatment.

-BC Organics went from a concept to a project.
-This included but is not limitted to working through the permitting process, coming up with a project design, sourcing equipment suppliers, and finalizing the financing for the project.
+BC Organics transitioned from a concept to a project, including but not limited to working through the permitting process, coming up with a project design, sourcing equipment suppliers, and finalizing the financing for the facility.

 Wrightstown's town board approved the conditional use permit to start construction on the BC Organics Facility.

-The community can see this project starting up in phases.
+The community can see the BC Organics facility begin the commissioning process in phases.